Doane-CCLA/docs/using-the-hpc/execute-a-job.md

-# Execute a Job on Your SHCP Condo Allocation
+# Execute a Job on Doane's HPC Onyx

 The tutorial below shows you how to run Wes Kendall's basic "hello world" program, written in C, using the message passing interface (MPI) to scale across the HPC compute nodes [[1]](#works-cited).
 This tutorial is intended for users who are new to the HPC environment and leverages a Slurm batch (sbatch) script and a C source code.